naninovel/docs/docs/guide/ide-extension.md

 ## IDE Attributes

-Naninovel has a number of [C# attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes) to provide various IDE-related functionality to custom commands.
+Naninovel has a number of [C# attributes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes) to provide various IDE-related functionality to custom commands and expression functions.
 For example, to add on-hover documentation to the custom commands and/or parameters, apply `Documentation` attribute to command type and parameter fields respectively:

 ```csharp
 [Documentation("Summary of the custom command.")]